 The Two Main Techniques in Chinese Painting

-• Gong-bi (工筆), meaning "meticulous", uses highly detailed brushstrokes that delimits details very precisely.
-It is often highly coloured and usually portrays figural or narrative subjects.
-It is mostly practised by artists working for the court or in independent workshops.
+Gong-bi (工筆), meaning "meticulous", uses highly detailed brushstrokes that delimit details very precisely.
+It is often highly colored and usually portrays figural or narrative subjects.
+It is mostly practiced by artists working for the court or in independent workshops.

-• Ink and wash painting, in Chinese Shui-mo or (水墨) also loosely termed watercolour or brush painting, and also known as "literati painting”.
-In theory this was an amateur art practised by gentlemen, this style is also referred to as "xie yi" (寫意) or freehand style.
+Ink and wash painting, in Chinese Shui-mo or (水墨) also loosely termed watercolor or brush painting, and also known as "literati painting”.
+In theory, this was an amateur art practiced by gentlemen, this style is also referred to as "xie yi" (寫意) or freehand style.

-Tools and materials used for painting include –as for calligraphy- the brush of traditional style, a kind of very fine paper or silk, black or coloured ink, mineral substances and plants extracts; oils are not used.
-A special care is required as brush and ink are brought into play.
+Tools and materials used for painting include –as for calligraphy- the brush of traditional style, a kind of very fine paper or silk, black or colored ink, mineral substances, and plant extracts; oils are not used.
+Special care is required as brush and ink are brought into play.